top of page

 930club poster.png

 Tour begins outside of the F and 7th Street Exit of Gallery Place Metro Station (red, green and yellow lines) and ends at the MLK Jr. Memorial Library, 901 G Street NW DC.
-Last Friday of the month at 6pm.
+Tour is 1.5 hours and is held the 2ND Saturday of the month at 1pm

 Queer Black Broadway